paulscherrerinstitute/peakAnalyser/_sources/peakAnalyser.rst.txt

 * PEAK client over HTTP requires a local HTTP server to receive notifications.
 And the subscription ends only when *unsubsribe* is called with the subscription id.
 This would create repetitive subscriptions if the client exits abnormally, either killed forcefully or crashed.
-To remove such orphan subscriptions, PEAK servers need to a reset.
+To remove such orphan subscriptions, PEAK server needs a reset.
 WebSocket client does not suffer this problem however.